-Ardova Plc (the Company) is a leading indigenous, integrated energy company in Nigeria involved in the marketing of petroleum products.
+A rdova Plc ('AP', 'the Company') is a leading indigenous, integrated energy company in Nigeria involved in the marketing of petroleum products.

-The Company operates a network of over 450 retail outlets spread across the Country with major petroleum storage installations at both Apapa (Lagos State) and Onne (Rivers State).
-Ardova Plc also provides aircraft refueling operations at its Aviation Joint User's hydrants in Ikeja and Joint Aviation depots in Abuja, Port Harcourt and Kano making the Company one of Nigeria's leading providers of aviation fuel for local and international airlines.
-The Company also procures and markets Liquefied Petroleum Gas.
+AP operates a network of over 450 retail outlets spread across the Country with major petroleum storage installations at both Apapa (Lagos State) and Onne (Rivers State).
+Ardova Plc also provides aircraft refueling operations at its Aviation Joint User's hydrants in Ikeja and Joint Aviation depots in Abuja, Port Harcourt and Kano making AP one of Nigeria's leading providers of aviation fuel for local and international airlines.
+AP also procures and markets Liquefied Petroleum Gas.

-The Company manufactures and distributes a wide range of quality lubricants, which include Super V, Visco 2000, Diesel Motor Oil from its lubricating oil blending plant at its Apapa terminal in Lagos.
-The Company is also the sole authorised distributor of the Texaco branded Havoline Engine Oils and Lubricants for the Nigerian market.
+AP manufactures and distributes a wide range of quality lubricants, which include Super V, Visco 2000, Diesel Motor Oil from its lubricating oil blending plant at its Apapa terminal in Lagos.
+AP is also the sole authorised distributor of Shell Engine Oils and Lubricants for the Nigerian market.